-Assumes that the value of the string is a valid file name, and redirects ij processing to read from that file until it ends or an Exit command is executed.
+The command assumes that the value of the specified String is a valid file name.
+It reads from that file until it ends or an Exit command is executed.
 If the end of the file is reached without ij exiting, reading will continue from the previous input source once the end of the file is reached.
-Files can contain Run commands.
+Files can contain additional Run commands.